NetZeroHydro/.github/profile/README.md

 If you are interested in using or reproducing our workflow, visit...
 1. The connectivity repository to understand how we classify connectivity
-2. The fatal flaw repository if you want to manipulate and add raster data into the dam dataset
+2. The fatal flaw repository if you want to manipulate and add polygon data into the dam dataset
 3. The MCDA repository to apply a score to future dams based on your defined critiera and weights